Data Tab in the Subset Editor

 Pulldown menus (1)

 Most options have a pulldown menu to change the selection.
-The default selection is Static value (1).
+The default selection is static value (1).

 Criteria (2)